All Things Stewart Springs

 Livid Outrage Over Evicting the Sacred Sweatlodge

-Removal of the 45-year Karuk tribe sacred sweatlodge from Stewart's in mid December 2017 sparked a firestorm of reaction on Yelp, Google Review, and SMS Facebook sites -- most or all posts having long since been deleted.
+Removal of the 45-year Karuk tribe sacred sweatlodge from Stewart's in mid December 2017 sparked a firestorm of reaction on Yelp, Google Review, and SMS Facebook sites; most or all posts have long since been deleted.

 The following flurry of excerpted reactions posted online from December 2017 through January 2018 reflects maybe the strongest unified voice ever made of Springs devotees' love of the sweatlodge and the Springs' grounds as a whole...unfortunately coming only after losing the first and now in danger of forever losing the second.